 - Impacted instances will classically crash with a JDBC exception.

 - ending job instances are stored in memory and wait for the database to come back to be reported.
 This is referred to as “delayed finalization” inside the logs.

-- Therefore, these instances will be stored as “running” inside the database even if they are actually already done.
-Not that it matters if the database is fully down, but if only the connectivity is down and the db is up it may seem surprising.
+- Therefore, these instances will be stored as “running” inside the database even if they are actually done.
+Not that it matters if the database is fully down, but if only the connectivity is down and the db is up.

 Pollers failing and the need for delayed finalization are reported as errors inside the main log.
 Coming back online operations are reported as warnings.